 Benefits:

 How I Use Digital Photography: Digital photography is my main format for all of my sessions and weddings.
 It is the most reliable format and enables me to capture everything quickly and efficiently.
+It is also the most easily editable format, letting me adjust colors, lighting and removing unwanted distractions.

 What It Is: Film is a traditional type of photo and video format that uses light-sensitive film to capture images.
 The film undergoes a chemical process to develop and produce photographs.